Residual dimension of nilpotent groups: A counterexample to and

 See \cite[Proposition 4.10]{Pengitore_1} for where the following proposition is originally found. \begin{prop} Let $N$ be a torsion free, finitely generated nilpotent group with a Mal'tsev basis $\set{x_i}_{i=1}^{h(N)}$.
 Let $\map{\varphi}{N}{Q}$ be a surjective group morphism to a finite $p$-group where $p > \text{B}(N,\set{x_i})$.
 Suppose that $\varphi([x_{\vec{a}}]) \neq 1$ for all $[x_{\vec{a}}] \in W(N,\set{x_i}) \cap Z(N)$.
 Also, suppose that $\varphi(x_i) \neq 1$ for $x_i \in Z(N)$ and $\varphi(x_i) \neq \varphi(x_j)$ for all $x_i,x_j \in Z(N)$ where $i \neq j$.
 Then $\varphi(x_t) \neq 1$ for $1 \leq t \leq h(N)$ and $\varphi(x_i) \neq \varphi(x_j)$ for $1 \leq i < j \leq h(N)$.
 Finally, $|Q| \geq p^{h(N)}$. \end{prop}

-We note that $W(G,S)\cap Z(G) = \set{u,v,u^{-1}}$ and that $\text{B}(G,S) = 1$.
+For the group $G$ defined at the beginning of this subsection, we note that $W(G,S)\cap Z(G) = \set{u,v,u^{-1}}$ and that $B(G,S) = 1$.
 The following proposition produces a positive natural density subset of prime numbers $p$ where there exists a finite $p$-quotient $Q_p$ of $G$ such that the hypotheses of Proposition \ref{incorrect_prop} are satisfied and where $|Q_p| = p^4$.
 Since Proposition \ref{incorrect_prop} predicts $|Q_p| = p^5$, we have an infinite collection of counterexamples for Proposition \ref{incorrect_prop}.

 Before starting, we introduce some notation.
 Let $E = \set{p \in \mathbb{P} \: | \: 4 \text{ divides } p -1}$.
 For $p \in E$, we let $\set{a_{p},b_{p}}$ be the two distinct solutions to the equation $T^2 + 1 \equiv 0 \text{ mod } p$.
 Finally, we let $A_{p}$ and $B_{p}$ be the normal closures of the subgroups $\innp{x^{a_{p}} \: y}$ and $\innp{x^{b_{p}} \: y}$ in $G$, respectively.